 Car Club - The SCC Car Club was established in order to strengthen the ties within the local automotive industry and create a common purpose and bond among the students.
-Members' involvement ranges from special projects, to organizing and hosting car shows and other special events within the local community.
-Over the years we have generated funds through these events in order to support and sustain multiple scholarships and tool awards for our student members, send our students on field trips, and gain the ability to tour facilities within the automotive community such as the BMW plant.
+Members' involvement ranges from special projects, to organizing and hosting car shows and other special events within the local community, generating funds to support and sustain multiple scholarships and tool awards for our student members, send our students on field trips, and gain the ability to tour facilities within the automotive community such as the BMW plant.
 This community involvement allows our students the opportunity to witness the countless possibilities within the automotive field and also allows the industry leaders the opportunity to directly interact with the students, which could potentially lead to future employment.
 Advisor: David Myers

 Clay Club - The SCC Clay Club works to promote the appreciation of clay and the ceramic arts through workshops and field trips that enhance artistic growth and interest in the ceramics field.
 The club is for anyone interested in pottery, ceramics or wishing to become professional potter or clay artist.

-Advisor: leff Marley
+Advisor: Jeff Marley

 Culinary Arts Club - This organization seeks to help culinary arts students increase their knowledge of this field; makes recommendations to ensure quality and excellence within the culinary arts program; seeks to raise funds which enable the organization to attend and participate in food service related field trips and seminars; and raises funds in order to assist in the purchase of needed equipment for the culinary arts classroom.

 Advisor: Ceretta Davis

 Electronics Club - The Electronics Club increases members' knowledge of their career field through field trips, contacts with business and industry and sessions with former students and graduates.
 Team building activities strengthen the program by building camaraderie among the students in electronics engineering technology and computer engineering technology.
 Advisor: Michael Deaver

-Epsilon Sigma Pi EMS Professional Society - The purpose of Epsilon Sigma Pi shall be to encourage awareness, concern and interest in the emergency medical care profession.
-The society shall promote service and fellowship through community improvement and awareness.
+EMS Club - Epsilon Sigma Pi (EMS Professional Society) encourages awareness, concern and interest in the emergency medical care profession while promoting service and fellowship through community improvement and awareness.